 This metric captures each company's greenhouse gas emissions intensity (Scope 1 & 2) by dividing emissions by million sales.
-The emissions intensity is then averaged, weighted by the value of each holding in the fund.
+The emissions intensity is then averaged, weighted by the value of each holding in the Trust.
 Intensity normalises company emissions by total sales, which means larger companies (with more revenues and emissions) can be compared to smaller companies.
 It should show which company is more efficient.

-Largest company contributors to carbon intensity and highest intensity companies overall uses the same method as for the carbon footprint.
+Largest company contributors to carbon intensity and highest intensity companies overall uses the same method as for the carbon footprint on the previous page.